Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Introduction

-Although it is challenging to confidently associate AGN flares to individual BBH events, we can better understand the statistical association by considering the population of events.
-While the AGN flares presented in \citet{graham_light_2023} have not been definitively identified as EM counterparts, this work undertakes the task of studying the statistical significance of such a dataset as it pertains to the association of LVK BHs with AGN flares.
-We employ the methods presented in \citet{palmese_ligovirgo_2021}, and derive posteriors on parameters of interest, specifically the astrophysical fraction $\lambda$ of BBHs that produce AGN flares, and the association probabilities for each possible GW-AGN pairing.
-Following the suggestions in the original paper we implement a quasar luminosity function (QLF) \citep{hopkins_observational_2007} and selection effects to better situate the analysis for observational data, and refine our background AGN flare rate calculations to consider differing AGN flare morphologies.
+Here, we implement a quasar luminosity function (QLF) (from \citealt{hopkins_observational_2007}) and selection effects to better situate the analysis for observational data, and refine our background AGN flare rate calculations to consider differing AGN flare morphologies.
 In Section \ref{sec:methods} we describe the statistical method used and the assumptions made in the analysis.
-In Section \ref{sec:data} we present the data used, while in Section \ref{sec:results} we show our results.
+In Section \ref{sec:data} we describe the data used, while in Section \ref{sec:results} we show our results.
 Sections \ref{sec:discussion} and \ref{sec:conclusions} include a discussion of our findings and the conclusions from this work, respectively.
+Throughout this paper we assume a cosmology where $H_0 = 70~{\rm km~s^{-1}~Mpc^{-1}}$ and $\Omega_m = 0.3$.